What If You Could Celebrate Freedom From Overwhelm?

-As we celebrate Independence Day and our hard-won liberty as a free-nation, I couldn’t help but think about other freedoms that many Americans seek.
+In the U.S., we celebrate Independence Day on July 4 where we recall the values that caused us to fight for liberty as an independent nation.
+Yet there are many additional freedoms we seek at this moment.
 I often hear from clients and others that what they would truly appreciate is freedom from overwhelm.

 Let’s look at overwhelm.
 It is costing us.
 Over 95% of all doctor visits are directly related to stress.
 Stress is the impact of our emotional response to events.
 If we understand that learning to manage stress can prevent overwhelm, we will likely spend less time in doctor’s offices and more time doing what we truly enjoy.
 We can allow creativity, insight, productivity and overall satisfaction at work and in life.
 We learn to experience more feel-good emotions.
 What would that be worth?